-When you purchase the Grade 12 Distance Learning Online Only Kit, you receive:
+When you purchase the Grade 12 Distance Learning Online Kit, you receive:

 Register now!
+Your textbooks will be shipped right away.
 You will receive an email from BJU Press Distance Learning Online regarding login information for the online courses which will be available June 1, 2015.
 You will have through December 2016 to complete your online learning program.

 A continuation of topics covered in Algebra 2, including trigonometry, polynomials, functions and their inverses, equations and complex numbers.
 New topics include conic sections and polar graphs, matrices and statistics.

 Learn through observing demonstrations, through performing laboratory activities, and through self directed applications.
 Focuses on linear, circular and rotational motion, kinetic theory, temperature and thermodynamics, wave theory and much more!

 Each subject includes a printed Student Worksheets/Handouts packet.
 An abridged Teacher’s Edition and other resources are available when you log in to bjupressonline.com.

 |180372||God and His Ways Student Text|